You have not added any Projects to your Planner

 Remove from my nightThe possibility of everything Map # 4New Project, AGO - Art Gallery of Ontario317 Dundas Street West (Walker Court) Performance Art

-Remove from my nightThe possibility of everything Map # 5The Merge, OCAD University100 McCaul Street (Project includes a large scale outdoor installation and a second indoor component involving the original painting and augmented reality through a downloadable app.)This project is in two parts: a large scale outdoor installation and a second indoor component involving the original painting and augmented reality through a downloadable app.
-Installation
+Remove from my nightThe possibility of everything Map # 5The Merging, OCAD University100 McCaul Street (Project includes a large scale outdoor installation and a second indoor component involving the original painting and augmented reality through a downloadable app.)This project is in two parts: a large scale outdoor installation and a second indoor component involving the original painting and augmented reality through a downloadable app.
+Interactive Installation